MunasheMuk2/StackSmartGuide/testing.md

 In order to confirm the correct functionality, responsiveness, and appearance:

-+ The website was tested on the most popular browsers : Chrome and internet explorer
++ The website was tested on popular browsers : Chrome and Microsoft edge

     - Chrome: